jahnvinair/OS_Algorithms/README.md

 # OS Algorithms
-This includes algorithms for Operating Systems Lab, including scheduling algorithms and the like.
+This includes algorithms for Operating Systems Lab